-To keep your snake’s enclosure safe and clean, here’s where you should start: your daily cleaning tasks.
-These can usually be carried out while your snake is in its vivarium (unless you need to remove all the substrate).
+To keep your snake’s enclosure clean, you should perform a few daily tasks.
+These can usually be carried out while your snake is in its vivarium.

 Once you’re done, dry the outside of the bowl with a paper towel.
 Fill it back up with water before returning it to your vivarium.

-If you do spot any feces or solid urates, remove them, along with any bedding that they were touching.
-Remove any wet substrate, too.
-If you use Aspen or a similar substrate, you need only remove a small amount of the surrounding shavings, and then top it up with fresh substrate.
+If you notice any feces or solid urates, remove them along with any bedding that these substances were touching.
+If you use Aspen or another quality substrate, you need only remove a small amount of the substrate.

-If you use newspaper or paper towels, you’ll need to remove the entire substrate and replace it, which will require removing your snake first.
-Similarly, if you use reusable reptile carpet, you’ll need to remove and wash it.
+If you use newspaper or paper towels, remove and replace it.
+Similarly, if you opted for a reusable reptile carpet, you should remove and wash it.
 Ideally, you should have two pieces of carpet as it takes time to dry off.

-Before conducting your clean, remove your snake from its vivarium and place it into a temporary enclosure.
-A simple plastic box with a locking lid will do.
+Remove your snake from its vivarium and place it into a temporary enclosure.
+A simple plastic box with a locking lid will suffice.

 - Water bowls